 At Camelot Infant Care, the curriculum is geared towards an international audience, with a special focus on multilingualism and diversity.
 It is deeply rooted in research and includes outcome-based, objective-based, play-based, and inquiry-based learning approaches.
 Learning is much more efficient when it is fun and here at Camelot Infant Care, we make sure each and every infant is having fun through experiences from various people and learning from their surroundings instead of learning from the same old flashcard to train the brain to memorise pictures and words.

-The infant and toddler curriculum followed at Camelot is International Preschool Curriculum (IPC).
+Our infant and toddler curriculum has been inspired by International Preschool Curriculum (IPC).
 This curriculum is culturally and developmentally appropriate to the individual learning needs of the infants and toddlers.
-The IPC covers seven core content leaning areas, namely- Numeracy, Language Arts, Social and Emotional Skills, Social Science, Creative and Visual Arts, Technology and Science, and Physical Development and Motor Skills.
+IPC covers seven core learning areas, namely- Numeracy, Language & Arts, Social & Emotional Skills, Social Science, Creative & Visual Arts, Technology & Science, and Physical Development & Motor Skills.

 Our objective is to provide quality infant and toddler care in a conducive and healthy environment and to foster social and emotional development through responsive communication and care.
-We ensure that the infant meets with all the criteria that would enable physical growth and developmental needs.
+We ensure our children meets with all the criteria that would enable physical growth and developmental needs.

-Besides providing the basic needs, this new born baby care centre also provides specially designed programmes to provide individual, responsive care and affection for every child to help them to explore their own bodily capabilities.
+Besides providing the basic needs, our centre also provides specially designed programmes to provide individual, responsive care and affection for every child to help them to explore their own bodily capabilities.